How to Fix A Frozen iPhone or A Frozen App on iPhone

 Part 3.
 How to Fix a Frozen App on iPhone

-If your iPhone becomes unresponsive while using a specific app, you can close it through the multitasking view.
+If your iPhone becomes unresponsive while using a specific app, you can force it to close through the multitasking view.
 This simple method can help restore your device’s normal function before attempting more advanced fixes.

 Here’s how to fix a frozen iPhone screen by closing the app